zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

 The application deployment can be automated easily using the four built-in admin server lifecycle methods.
 These lifecycle methods are actually bash scripts, and they can execute any Unix commands that you need in order to prepare the environment properly and deploy the application or applications.

-The four WebLogic server lifecycle scripts, and their execution order is the following:
+The six server lifecycle scripts, and their execution order is the following:
-1. `before-first-startup.sh`: executed once, before the first startup of the WebLogic Admin server
+1. `before-server-first-startup.sh`: executed once, before the first startup of the WebLogic Admin server
-1. `before-startup.sh`: executed before each startup of the WebLogic Admin server
+2. `before-server-startup.sh`: executed before each startup of the WebLogic Admin server
-1. `after-first-startup.sh`: executed once, after the first startup of the WebLogic Admin server
+3. `after-server-first-startup.sh`: executed once, after the first startup of the WebLogic Admin server
-1. `after-startup.sh`: executed after each startup of the WebLogic Admin server
+4. `after-server-startup.sh`: executed after each startup of the WebLogic Admin server
+5. `after-domain-first-startup.sh`: executed once, after the startup of the complete WebLogic Domain
+6. `after-domain-startup.sh`: executed after the startup of the complete WebLogic Domain

 ## 6) Block the server startup and wait for an event before continue
-In some special use cases, you need to block the startup of the WebLogic server (and the execution of the lifecycle bash scripts) and wait for an event or the startup of another server.
+In some special use cases, you need to block the startup of the WebLogic server (and the execution of the server lifecycle bash scripts) and wait for an event or the startup of another server.

 The following use case is a good example that demonstrates when you need to block the WebLogic server startup:
-* In the production environment we always use external database servers (not the Oracle Database Docker Image).
+* In the production environment we always use external database server (not the Oracle Database Docker Image).
   However, during the application development, each developer works on a separate Docker environment running everything on `localhost`.
-  In the development environment the Oracle Database Docker Image is used together with the Remal WebLogic Docker images, like in this sample [docker-compose.yml](../oracle-weblogic-12.2.1.4/docker-compose-with-database.yml) file.
+  In the development environment usually the Oracle Database Docker Image is used with the Remal WebLogic Docker images, like in this sample [docker-compose.yml](../oracle-weblogic-12.2.1.4/docker-compose-with-database.yml).

   Unfortunately, the database server startup takes longer than the WebLogic server startup, so you may need to block the WebLogic startup until the database server is up and able to serve requests.
-  Otherwise, e.g. the connection pool WLST deployment from the `after-first-startup.sh` script will fail because the connection-pool deployment will be executed before the database server able to serve requests.
+  Otherwise, e.g. the connection pool WLST deployment from the `after-domain-first-startup.sh` script will fail because the deployment will be executed before the database server able to serve requests.

-To handle this case or any similar situations described above, you can use the following scripts:
+To handle this case or any similar situations described above, you can use the following server lifecycle scripts:
-* `wait-for-admin-server.sh`: this script returns only if the admin server is up and running
-* `wait-for-database-server.sh`: this script returns only if the database server is up and running
-* `wait-for-managed-server.sh`: this script waits until the managed server or servers up and running
-* `wait-for-database-and-managed-server.sh`: this script is a combination of two scripts
+1. `before-server-first-startup.sh`: executed once, before the first startup of the WebLogic Admin server
+2. `before-server-startup.sh`: executed before each startup of the WebLogic Admin server
+3. `after-server-first-startup.sh`: executed once, after the first startup of the WebLogic Admin server
+4. `after-server-startup.sh`: executed after each startup of the WebLogic Admin server
+5. `after-domain-first-startup.sh`: executed once, after the startup of the complete WebLogic Domain
+6. `after-domain-startup.sh`: executed after the startup of the complete WebLogic Domain

 This example demonstrates the usage of the blocking scripts: [hello-weblogic-world](../hello-weblogic-world/docker-compose.yml)

 ## 7) Remal SQL-Runner command line tool
-The `SQL-Runner` is a small command-line tool written in Java and can be used on all platforms where Java is available.
+The `Remal SQL-Runner` is a small command-line tool written in Java and can be used on all platforms where Java is available.
-The tool can be used to execute any SQL commands, especially it is suitable for executing SQL `SELECT`, `UPDATE`, `DELETE`, and `CREATE`.
+The tool can be used to execute any SQL commands.
+It is suitable for executing SQL `SELECT`, `UPDATE`, `DELETE`, and `CREATE`.
-You can use this tool to create a new database schema during the application deployment in the Docker environment and insert initial data into databases.
+You can use this tool to create a new database schema during the application deployment in the Docker environment and insert initial data into the databases.

 This tool can be use from any WebLogic lifecycle script easily to prepare the database before the application deployment.